[Rev. 5/2/2022 8:34:12 AM--2021]

 NRS 686A.210 Service and processing charges prohibited.

-NRS 686A.220 Favored agent or surety for bonds under public building or construction contract.
+NRS 686A.220 Favored agent or surety for bonds or insurance contracts under public building or construction contract prohibited; exceptions; penalty.

 NRS 686A.230 Illegal dealing in premiums; excess charges for insurance; regulations related to fees of broker, consultant or financial planner; written contract for consultation.